PnP Controls Tabs

 Development of a plug-and-play control strategy for energy-flexible buildings with a focus on heat pumps

-The increasing use of energy from renewable energy sources requires an increased balance between production (local, regional and national) and consumption in the electricity network.
-The use of heat pumps (HP) in combination with thermally activated components (TABS) offers great potential for such load shifts, as they can store heating or cooling energy for a longer period due to their high thermal storage mass.
-As a result, using suitable control strategies, the operation of the heat pump can be designed flexibly in favor of an increased use of renewable energies in the building.
-At the same time – on a large scale – there is significant potential for reducing the load on the power grid.
-The project thus made a significant contribution to the integration of renewable energy and the reduction of electricity consumption.
+The increasing use of energy from renewable sources requires greater balancing of production (local, regional, and national) and consumption within the electricity grid.
+The use of heat pumps (HP) in combination with thermally activated building components (TABCs) offers significant potential for such load shifting, as these components can store heating or cooling energy over longer periods due to their high thermal mass.
+As a result, using appropriate control strategies, the operation of the heat pump can be flexibly adjusted to promote increased use of renewable energy within the building.
+At the same time, on a large scale, this creates significant potential for reducing the load on the power grid.
+Thus, the project makes a significant contribution to the integration of renewable energy and to reducing electricity consumption.

-At the time of the project, the widespread dissemination of this concept was hampered by the lack of a broadly applicable, standardized control strategy.
-The aim of this project was therefore to develop a control system for heat pumps in combination with thermally activated components, which can initiate communication with renewable energy producers inside or outside the building and optimize the provision of useful energy accordingly.
-The requirements of the indoor climate should always be complied with.
-Above all, the open source and plug-and-play approach (technology that enables external devices to be connected and used immediately with minimal effort) should enable broad application.
+The widespread adoption of this concept is currently hindered by the lack of a broadly applicable, standardized control strategy.
+The goal of this project was therefore to develop control strategies for heat pumps in combination with thermally activated building components that can communicate with renewable energy generators inside or outside the building and optimize the supply of useful energy accordingly.
+The requirements for indoor climate must always be met.
+Above all, the open-source and plug-and-play approach (technology that allows external devices to be connected and used immediately with minimal effort) enables broad application.

 Involvement of all partners to create a versatile solution

-The active involvement of relevant companies such as heat pump manufacturers and energy supply companies, control engineers and building services planners as well as research institutions was essential from the start.
-This ensured that the solution that was developed in the project can ultimately be used as open source code by all parties.
+The active involvement of relevant companies, such as heat pump manufacturers, energy suppliers, control engineers, and building services engineers, as well as research institutions was essential from the very beginning.
+This ensured that the solution developed in the project could ultimately be integrated as open-source code by interested users of control technology.

 Links: